MicrosoftDocs/power-automate-docs/articles/flows-designer.md

 [This article is prerelease documentation and is subject to change.]

 You can create, configure, and customize your cloud flows with the current designer or the AI-powered cloud flows designer.
-For a description of the types of cloud flows, go to [Overview of cloud flows](overview-cloud.md)
+For a description of the types of cloud flows, go to [Overview of cloud flows](overview-cloud.md).

 ## Overview of the AI-powered cloud flows designer

-Use the AI-powered cloud flows designer to create, configure, and customize your cloud flows.
-The legend below the following screenshot describes the features.
+The legend below the following screenshot describes the features of the AI-powered cloud flows designer (preview).

 :::image type="content" source="media/flows-designer/designer-overview-numbers-borders.png" alt-text="Screenshot of the AI-powered cloud flows designer.":::